plantanapp/documentation/docs/general-configuration.md

 General Configuration is the place where you can personalize your Plant an App application.

-This can be done by entering `Configuration` from your application menu and then going onto the `General` page.
-After entering the `General` page, a page similar with the one below will appear:
+This can be done by entering `Configuration` from your application menu and then going into the `General` page.
+After entering the `General` page, a page similar to the one below will appear:

 <img src="/static/img/general-configuration.jpg" alt="General Page" />